Blog

 21/08/2023

-CAD Trust recently welcomed the first transaction of tokenised carbon credits leveraging its platform.
-The tokenised carbon credit transaction announced by the Carbon Opportunities Fund and Sumitomo Corporation of Americas (SCOA), saw SCOA purchasing the first batch of carbon credits tokenised on the Chia blockchain, through CAD Trust.
-Working with EcoRegistry, a carbon registry that has recently connected to CAD Trust, the Fund tokenised 10,000 tons of carbon credits on the Chia blockchain, minted as Chia Asset Tokens.
-Once the carbon credits are minted, the Fund is able to simply execute the transactions by sending the tokenised carbon credits to the purchasers.
+CAD Trust recently announced the first-ever transaction of tokenised carbon credits using their platform.
+The transaction was made possible through a partnership between the Carbon Opportunities Fund and Sumitomo Corporation of Americas (SCOA).
+SCOA purchased the initial batch of carbon credits, which were tokenised on the Chia blockchain, through CAD Trust.
+To accomplish this, the Fund worked with EcoRegistry, a carbon registry that recently became connected to CAD Trust.
+The Fund tokenised 10,000 tons of carbon credits on the Chia blockchain, essentially creating Chia Asset Tokens.
+Once the credits were tokenised, the Fund was able to easily send them to the buyers.

-The first set of transactions completed on the chain represents a major milestone for CAD Trust and is a testament to the robustness of this infrastructure and to its role as the anchor of the overall end-to-end digital ecosystem for carbon markets laying the foundational data layer in harmonised and aggregated form.
-Tokenisation and tracking on CAD Trust will further improve the transparency and integrity of carbon trading, facilitate the integration of different carbon markets, thus, making it easier for participants to trade credits across borders and platforms.
-Building on this, Mark Lyra of SCOA said in a press release:
+This initial set of transactions is a significant milestone for CAD Trust and demonstrates the strength of its infrastructure.
+CAD Trust serves as the anchor for the overall end-to-end digital ecosystem for carbon markets, providing a harmonised and aggregated source of data.
+By tokenising and tracking the carbon credit data on CAD Trust, transparency and integrity in carbon trading can be improved.
+Additionally, it will facilitate the integration of different carbon markets, making it easier for participants to trade credits across borders and platforms.
+Mark Lyra of SCOA expressed his excitement about this development in a press release.

 “The decentralized nature of blockchain technology makes it highly resistant to tampering or fraud.
 This can provide additional assurance to participants in the carbon market that their transactions are secure.
 In addition, interoperability is potentially disruptive, and CAD Trust can facilitate the integration of different carbon markets, making it easier for participants to trade credits across borders and platforms.
 This can increase the liquidity and overall value of the carbon market, including the creation of new carbon asset classes.”

-CAD Trust welcomes innovators like SCOA, and we look forward to seeing the market evolve with initiatives that provide greater access to carbon market participants who are committed to digital solutions to facilitate global climate action.
+CAD Trust is excited to welcome innovators like SCOA.
+We are eager to see the market evolve with initiatives that make it easier for carbon market participants to access digital solutions for global climate action.